 The lab will provide engagement on internal projects using our open-source technology.

 Opportunities to collaborate with other corporations in research and open ecosystem development.

-Partners will be invited to annual workshops.
+Members will be invited to annual workshops.
 (A blog on the First Open Virtual Assistant Workshop held in October 2019).

-Partner memberships are auto-renewed annually for five years.
+Memberships are auto-renewed annually for five years.
 OVAL is a Stanford University

 industrial affiliates program and is subject to university policies for such

 programs including openness in research, publication and broad sharing of

 results, and faculty freedom to pursue research topics and methodology of their

 Please see the

 Stanford University Policies Affecting Industrial Affiliates Program Membership for more details.